Officers on trial over shooting suspects to get anonymity

 The Met said it would make fresh representations to the IOPC and welcomed the watchdog's review "given the very real complexities of a fast-moving and pressured incident".

-Reacting to the verdict Metropolitan Police Commissioner Sir Mark Rowley said no police officer was above the law but said the force had been clear "the system holding police to account is broken".
+Reacting to the verdict, Metropolitan Police Commissioner Sir Mark said no officer was above the law but the force had been clear "the system holding police to account is broken".

-Abimbola Johnson, a barrister on a scrutiny board set up by the National Police Chiefs Council in the summer to boost confidence among minority ethnic people, warned against using the Kaba case to push for legislative change.
+Abimbola Johnson, a barrister who chairs an independent board set up to oversee and scrutinise the plan, warned against using the Kaba case to push for legislative change, saying it was not a "typical case".

 "It is already extremely rare for us to see police officers being prosecuted under the criminal justice system for action they have conducted whilst in the line of duty," she told BBC Radio 4's Today programme.